oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 ### OECD HAN database structure

-Figure 2 gives OECD HAN database structure (please open it and check the zoomed version with the new tab by right-click).
+Figure 2 gives OECD HAN database structure (open the zoomed version with the new tab by right-click).

 <div class='figure'>